Corey Bailey

 When I refer to a Computer, I am referring to a desktop computer.
 However, most of

-using, there are some things that can be done to insure that you will have a reliable
+are using, there are some things that can be done to insure that you will have a

-system for day-in, day-out use.
-The first important step is to make sure you have a
+reliable system for day-in, day-out use.
+The first important step is to make sure

-separate, dedicated, hard drive for recording audio and video and adequate memory
+you have a separate, dedicated, hard drive for recording audio and video and

 A dedicated hard drive for recording?